Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Durability 4.0 Stable seating and consistent cushion behavior over repeated use
+Durability 4.0 Stable seating and consistent cushion behavior over repeated use.

-Value 4.1 Strong utility relative to cost
+Value 4.1 Strong utility for a smaller sleeper sectional.

-Ease of Movement / Repositioning 4.0 More manageable to move than the bigger sectionals
+Ease of Movement / Repositioning 4.0 More manageable to move than the bigger sectionals.

-Overall Score 3.9 The best “small-space sleeper” option in this group
+Overall Score 3.9 The best small-space sleeper option in this group.

-SUAWY 114 Inch Modular Cloud Sectional with Ottoman
+SUAWY 114 Inch Cloud Sectional with Ottoman

 Our Testing Experience

-SUAWY 114 Inch Modular Cloud Sectional with Ottoman
+SUAWY 114 Inch Cloud Sectional with Ottoman

 What we liked